How to Create Botanical Artwork with Supplies On-Hand

 Seal the Greens

-Once the greens are secure on the stock paper, paint the leaves with Modge Podge, a water base sealer, glue and finish.
+Once the greens are secure on the stock paper, paint the leaves with Mod Podge, a water base sealer, glue and finish.
 Since these will be under glass, I use a matte finish but it also comes in gloss too.
 Personal preference.
-Modge Podge dries clear and rather quickly.
+Mod Podge goes on white but dries clear and rather quickly.

-I have 20 of various black frames.
-But if you don’t and are looking for some, Amazon has a very nice selection here.
+I have 20 various sized black frames.
+But if you don’t have any and are looking for some, Amazon has a very nice selection here.
+You could get creative with the picture frame matte too with some decorative paper or wallpaper.

 This fig leaf is large enough to stand on its own in the 9 x 12 frame.